 Remember, we want to stimulate muscles, not vertebrae.
 Your technique shouldn’t change from rep one to one hundred.
 Grinding your way through the reps just to complete the task is a bad decision; aim to be in control of each and every movement.

 But I Want to Lift Heavier…

 The movement quality approach doesn’t mean you don’t lift heavy weights, it means you lift as heavily as you are capable of.
+Weight training programs are designed to make you more capable over a period of time.
 This approach keeps you strong, stable and safe and allows for continual progression.

 Whether lifting a heavy weight for one repetition or a lighter weight for fifteen repetitions, an easy way to assess whether you’re ready to increase the weight is to ask the question: